mushiboy/Connect4/README.md

 This project incorporates various Swift programming concepts, UIKit, Core Data, and dynamic animations.
 It serves as a practical demonstration of iOS app development skills.

 Feel free to explore the codebase, experiment with the app, and provide feedback!

-**Note:** Make sure to check for any updates or changes to the project structure or dependencies since the last knowledge update in January 2022.